-(a) Entryways.
-A JADU must include a separate entrance from the main entrance to the primary residence, with direct access to the main living area.
-A JADU may include a second interior doorway for sound attenuation.
+- (a) Entryways.
+A JADU must include a separate entrance from the main entrance to the primary residence.
+A JADU may include a second interior doorway for sound attenuation. - (b) Location.
+The JADU must be created within the existing walls of the proposed or existing single-family residence which includes attached garages.

-- (b) Location.
-The JADU must be created within the existing walls of an existing single-family residence and must include an existing bedroom. - (c) Kitchen.
+- (c) Kitchen.
 The JADU shall include an efficiency kitchen as defined in California Government Code Section 65852.22. - (d) Bathroom.
-A JADU may include separate sanitation facilities or may share sanitation facilities with the existing structure. - (e) Size.
+A JADU may include separate sanitation facilities or may share sanitation facilities with the existing structure.
+If a JADU does not include a separate bathroom, the JADU shall include an interior access to the primary home. - (e) Size.
 The size of a JADU shall not exceed 500 square feet of gross floor area.
 The gross floor area of a shared sanitation facility shall not be included in the maximum gross floor area of the unit.
 (Ord.
+727 (part), 2024; Ord.
 708 (part), 2020; Ord.
 703 (part), 2020).